SEND and Inclusion Transformation

 New Online Form for Requests

 We are also creating a new online form that parents, schools, and professionals can use to request an EHC Needs Assessment or to give advice during the process.
-The form will be linked directly to your child’s records to make it easier and faster to submit requests.
+This form will be linked directly to your child’s records, reducing making the application process more seamless and efficient.
+This new form will combine the current EHC and funding application forms, so we can assess both needs at the same time.
+Although the new form will be available in the near future, parents are still able to complete the existing assessment form if they wish to make an application in the meantime.

 Current SEND Funding